ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

 Disallow top level side effects.

 Side effects at the top level can have some negative consequences such as slow startup times and, for libraries, unexpected behavior.
-This covers top level expression as well as assignments.

 ## Rule Details